web-dom/joss/README.md

 # Examples

-The spec will be mirroring concepts of the POSIX interface with emphasis on human readability and simplicity http://pubs.opengroup.org/onlinepubs/9699919799/
+The spec will be mirroring concepts of the Plan 9 system call interface with emphasis on human readability and simplicity http://aiju.de/plan_9/plan9-syscalls

 ## Getting command line arguments